Helliconia: Geography

+Map of Helliconia, a fictional Earth-like planet in Brian Aldiss' Helliconia science fiction trilogy.

 Helliconia is 1.28 times the mass of Earth with a greater axial tilt of 35 degrees.
 The small-year seasons are harsher, but the planet still has huge polar ice caps, capable of surviving even the great summer, and the human-habitable surface area is comparable to that of Earth.

 There are three continents: a central continent (Campannlat), a northern continent (Sibornal) and a southern continent (Hespagorat).
 Helliconia Spring and Helliconia Summer mainly take place in Campannlat, with its tropical climate and rich vitality; Helliconia Winter focuses more on the polar regions of Sibornal, where the harsher environment encourages technological progress.
-The southern continent, Hespagorat, another polar region, features only briefly in the books.
+The southern continent, Hespagorat, another polar region, features only briefly in the books, when an ice company's ship captain sails to Lordryardry to harvest huge blocks of ice to sell in Campannlat.

 Language

 Aldiss has written the trilogy in the English language, but readers are made to understand that the Helliconians are indeed speaking their own language(s).
 That humans on Helliconia have evolved totally separate from humans on Earth supports this.
 A few languages are described throughout the trilogy, including the following: